Pan Am Flight 103 Fast Facts

 June 11, 1999 - US and Libyan representatives meet for the first time in 18 years to discuss lifting UN sanctions.

-December 7, 1999 - Abdelbeset Ali Mohmed al Megrahi and Al-Amin Khalifah Fhimah make their first appearance at a two-day pre-trial hearing at Camp Zeist.
+December 7, 1999 - Al Megrahi and Fhimah make their first appearance at a two-day pre-trial hearing at Camp Zeist.

-May 3, 2000 - The trial of Pan Am Flight 103 bombing suspects Abdelbeset Ali Mohmed al Megrahi and Al Amin Khalifah Fhimah begins.
+May 3, 2000 - The trial of Pan Am Flight 103 bombing suspects al Megrahi and Fhimah begins.

 November 28, 2000 - Judges at the Lockerbie trial reject a plea to acquit one of the two Libyans accused of planting a bomb on the Pan Am plane.